yang-112211/esgcodingchallenge-eypy/README.md

 ## The idea
 There are more and more everyday products being sustainably produced by companies for consumers who want to live a more sustainable lifestyle.
 Sometimes it is hard to keep up with what is available in the market.
 This is where the Living Green app can provide information about sustainable products available on the market.
 Using this mobile app, consumers can see what ingredients are contained in a product.
 They are also able to post products that are not currently on the app.
 This will help other consumers to know what is available to them.
 This also enables the app to be kept up to date with new products.
 Consumers are also able to leave reviews/recommendations on products that they have had experiences with.
-This allows for honest community inputs on the app, thus potentially influencing someone to make a decision on purchasing the sustainable product.
+This allows for honest community inputs within the app, thus potentially influencing someone to make a decision on purchasing that sustainable product.

 ## How it works
 1. The app implements a Community and post section as a classical DB for the community data.
 With like/dislike, profile pages with a rating of the posts